aryn-ai/sycamore/README.md

 The Quickstart will deploy the Aryn platform, consisting of four containers: Sycamore importer, Sycamore HTTP crawler, Aryn OpenSearch, and Aryn demo conversational search UI.
 Our images currently support linux/amd64 and linux/arm64 hardware.

-The Quickstart configuration of Aryn automatically runs an example workload that crawls the [Sort Benchmark website](http://www.sortbenchmark.org), downloads [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf), uses [Sycamore](https://github.com/aryn-ai/sycamore) to prepare the data, and loads it into the Aryn platform.
+The Quickstart configuration of Aryn automatically runs an example workload that downloads [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf) from the [Sort Benchmark website](http://www.sortbenchmark.org), uses [Sycamore](https://github.com/aryn-ai/sycamore) to prepare the data, and loads it into the Aryn platform.
 This gives you a out-of-the-box example for conversational search.

+You can then choose to crawl the rest of the [Sort Benchmark website](http://www.sortbenchmark.org) and load this data into your index.
+Instructions are [here](#Add-the-full-Sort-Benchmark-Dataset).
+Then, you can search over the whole dataset.

-Please [see below](##add-your-own-data) for instructions on how to load your own data.
+Finally, [see below](#add-your-own-data) for instructions on how to crawl and load data from any website using this Sycamore processing script.

 ## Deploying Aryn Search